Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 Wrapping Up

 Long story short, make sure to assess the functionalities, modules, and integrations you wish to keep, leave behind, or upgrade based on your budget and business goals.
+Thorough preparation can make the migration process smoother.
 Oh, and feel free to use our interactive calculator to get a better picture of your WordPress ownership costs.

 FAQs